Arthur-Milchior/anki-better-database/README.md

 beautiful usable database.
 Or choose "rebuild database" in order to port your change from the clear database to anki database.

+You'll obtain a sqlite database in the add-on folder.
+If you don't know how to access this folder, open the add-on manager, select this add-on and click on "View files".

+Hopefull it's table will be self explanatory.

 ## Warning
 Make a backup before using it.
 It should not create problem, but you never know.